flowersinthesand/portal-java/core/README.md

 ### Event handler

-The event handler is a plain method makred as an event handler.
+The event handler is a plain method marked as an event handler.
 According to the method signature, corresponding parameters are provided.

 #### @On
 * `String value()`